 A beautiful milestone: the fetus can now hear sounds from the outside world.
 Your voice, music, and even loud noises can reach the baby through the amniotic fluid.
 The anatomy scan is typically scheduled around now, giving you a detailed look at your growing baby.
+Use our Due Date Calculator to track your timeline.

 Your Baby This Week